-Best baitcasting rods for bass reviewed
+Baitcasting rods for bass reviewed

-The St. Croix Bass X line of rods has shown what a rod is truly capable of while coming in at a very affordable price point in the 100 dollar range.
+The St. Croix Bass X line of rods has shown what a casting rod is truly capable of, while coming in at a very affordable price point in the 100 dollar range.
 Featuring a Fuji ECS reel seat, split grips, and premium grade cork handles, These rods feature the comfort and quality components of more expensive rods at a more affordable price.
 Not to mention the quality SCII graphite blanks and aluminum oxide guides.
-The rod line features 7 different variants for all bass angling needs and presentations, from 6’8” to 7’11” and actions from moderate to extra fast.
+The casting rod line features 7 different variants for all bass angling needs and presentations, from 6’8” to 7’11” and actions from moderate to extra fast.
 As with all St. Croix products, they have a stellar warranty and customer service that really goes above and beyond to help out their customers.

 The Fenwick Elite Tech features a hidden handle design reel seat that allows for maximum comfort and function.
 You won’t feel the thread on your fingers all day with this one of a kind reel seat, and there isn’t anything quite like it on the market.
 In addition to that amazing feature, the Elite Tech rods have titanium frame guides that are essentially bulletproof and keep the overall rod extremely lightweight.
 Not to mention the EVA and TAC grips that work in virtually any weather conditions, even while wet.
 The Elite Tech has perfected actions that are specifically designed for bass angling, with 11 different variants to choose from, featuring lengths from 6’6” to 7’11” and powers from medium to Extra heavy.

 The Tatula design employs a range of advanced Manufacturing techniques and technologies.
-Using superior materials allows Daiwa to produce a rod with exceptional sensitivity without sacrificing strength.
+Using superior materials allows Daiwa to produce a casting rod with exceptional sensitivity without sacrificing strength.
 The Tatula features X45 SVF graphite Blanks with BRAIDING-X carbon fiber braiding technology which increases strength and drastically reduces issues such as blank twisting, giving the Tatula an excellent blend of responsiveness and power.
-Featuring Fuji K series guides, this rod is sure to go above and beyond any anglers expectations.
+Featuring Fuji K series guides, this casting rod is sure to go above and beyond any anglers expectations.
 All Tatula rods come with a slick black and graphite finish and Grade A quality Portuguese cork handles.
 The Tatula comes in 6 different variants, from 6’9” to 7’6” and powers from medium light to Heavy.
 Daiwa also offers an extremely affordable price when comparing the features to more expensive offerings.

-Featuring SCII blanks and IPC tooling technology, The Mojo Bass series of rods are extremely balanced as well as sensitive, while coming in at 15% lighter than their predecessor St. Croix offering.
-These rods feature stunning features and technology at an amazing price point.
+Featuring SCII blanks and IPC tooling technology, The Mojo Bass series of castings rods are extremely balanced as well as sensitive, while coming in at 15% lighter than their predecessor St. Croix offering.
+These casting rods feature stunning features and technology at an amazing price point.
 All rods come with 2 coats of flex coat, split-grip handles, premium grade cork and a Kigan hook keeper.
 With 10 different variants from 6’8” to 7’11” and powers from medium to heavy, you will have no issues finding a rod that’s suited to any type of lure presentation.
 And as with all St. Croix products, they have a stellar warranty and customer service that really goes above and beyond to help out their customers.

 KastKing is one of the new kids on the block in terms of fishing companies, but it didn’t take very long to make their products stand out.
 The speed demon uses industry leading elite carbon blanks that utilize carbon nanotube resins, this process increases strength, reduces weight, and provides amazing sensitivity.
 Not surprisingly the Speed demon also features Fuji reel seats and guides, as well as Custom Winn handles and grips that will work in any conditions.
 The Kastking Speed demon also comes in a whopping 14 different variants from 6’10” to 8’ and powers from medium light to extra heavy, including 5 Crankbait specific variants and are suited to all fishing applications from chatterbaits to dropshot fishing.